minha12/segpath/README.md

 - Color schemes for visualization
 - Processing parameters

-Modify this file to adjust the dataset preparation process.
+Modify this file to adjust the dataset preparation process.# segpath